 Future assumptions can be compared with the economic outlook provided by other linked inflationary pressures.
-For example, at the time of writing in the UK the Consumer Price Index (CPI) is targeted at 2% by the Bank of England.
+For example, at the time of writing in the UK the Consumer Prices Index (CPI) is targeted at 2% by the Bank of England.

 Again, if the future economic assumption is not the indexation method, a link to it will need to be considered and modelled.
 It must be borne in mind that such links can break down, especially in more extreme scenarios, as was seen in the 2007 economic credit crunch between RPI and CPI.
+Further uncertainty now arises from the recent referendum in favour of the UK leaving the European Union, commonly referred to as Brexit.